abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Router.md

   ```

 - The `routerLink` (directive / attribute) is used to navigate to a route when the link is clicked
-  - The `routerLink` (directive / attribute) takes the path of the route as an argument
+  - It takes the path of the route as an argument, and set-up the path for this link with extra handling from Angular so that it doesn't reload the page

+> We don't use `href` to navigate to a route, we use `routerLink` instead
+>
+> This is because if we use `href` attribute, the page will reload and the app will lose its state, but if we use `routerLink`, the app will not lose its state and the page will not reload

 - The `routerLinkActive` (directive / attribute) is used to apply a class to the link when the route is active

   - Make sure to use the **`exact`** option to prevent partial matching routes (specially with nested routes)
-- We don't use `href` to navigate to a route, we use `routerLink` instead

-  - This is because if we use `href` attribute, the page will reload and the app will lose its state, but if we use `routerLink`, the app will not lose its state and the page will not reload

 - **Notes:**